-Step 1: I ask parents to donate one package of empty, plastic eggs OR one dollar so I can buy the eggs.
+Step 1: I ask parents to donate one package of empty, plastic Easter eggs OR one dollar so I can buy the eggs.
 I also ask parents to send in one empty egg carton.
 My goal is to get 12 plastic eggs and one egg carton per child.

 Step 2: I fill the eggs or enlist a volunteer to fill them, and count the number of children in my class.
-If I have 22 children I write the number 1 on 22 eggs and place them in one plastic grocery bag just to keep track.
+If I have 22 children I write the number 1 on 22 eggs and place the filled eggs in one plastic grocery bag just to keep track.
 Next, I write the number 2 on 22 eggs and put them in another bag and so on until I have 12 plastic bags, each one filled with eggs on which I have written numbers.

 Step 3: I write the numbers in the bottom of each egg carton using a permanent marker, see picture above.